“Would you call me a wretched soul?”

 “Will it hurt?”
-I asked, slowly inching down the hallway towards my office.
+I asked, slowly inching down the hallway toward my office.

 “I don’t know,” he answered, steadily swiveling his head to track my progress.
-“I was not turned like James.”
+“I wasn’t turned like James.”

-The wall behind me vanished; I had reached my office door.
+The wall behind me vanished; I’d reached my office door.
 “How long does it take?”

 “I died the night of August the twenty-sixth.
 I emerged from my grave the night of August the twenty-ninth.
 Assuming the process is consistent regardless of method, three days.”